 Last year, our Head Senior, Lucy (DH 2022), shared her decision to stay at Downe House for Sixth Form, and the positive impact that her existing relationships and friendships had on helping shape her future.

 ‘Ultimately, what sets Downe House apart from other schools is not just the incredible education you receive but the strong friendships you build.
 Through living and working together every day, you soon make very close friends, who will stick by you through thick and thin, throughout your time at School but also throughout your life.
 I have seen this firsthand, not only from talking to the alumnae who come back to visit Downe House, but also my older sister, who is now 30, and her closest friends are still, without a doubt, all Downe House girls.

 Not only are we supported every step of the way and constantly encouraged to aim high, but encouraged to study subjects we enjoy, whether they be Arts, Humanities or Sciences.
 Recently, I have started the Downe House Oxbridge programme, which involves weekly meetings with a mentor and group tutorials to guide me through the Oxbridge process.’

-Watch Lucy below, or find out more about about Lucy’s Downe House journey, in our article.
+You can watch Lucy in a short video she made for us below, or find out more about Lucy’s Downe House journey, in this article.